How to trim bushes the right way

 Narrow top?
 Check.
 Wide bottom?
 Check.
 No flowers cut mid-bloom?
 Check.

 Now, go over all the sides of your bushes to ensure the shape is even and no extra leaves are sticking out.
-You can do a few more snips with your shears if the bush’s body looks uneven.
-Alternatively, you can use an electric timer to reshape the bushes.
+If the bush’s body looks uneven, you can fix this with a few snips of your shears.
+Or, if you have to reshape the bush, your electric trimmer can do the trick.

-Find shrub & bush trimming experts, fastFind a Shrub & Bush Trimming specialist
+Find shrub & bush trimming specialists, fastFind a shrub & bush trimming specialist

 FAQs on trimming bushes

-Don’t worry if your bushes look dense on top but thin and lifeless in the centre.
-Open up your plant with thinning cuts.
-A thinning cut involves removing the whole branch down to the base or until the main stem.
-This technique removes the thicker, older stems.
-Moreover, this method allows light and air to reach the plant’s core and encourage thicker and healthier growth.
+Don’t worry if your bushes look dense on top but thin and lifeless in the middle!
+To trim a lifeless-looking bush, remove the thicker, older stems.
+Thinning cuts will open up your plant.
+A thinning cut means removing the whole branch down to the base or until the main stem.
+This technique will allow light and air to reach the plant’s core and encourage it to grow thicker and healthier.

 Related price guides